Adnan Oktar: July 2018 arrest and criminal charges

 On 11 July 2018, the financial crimes section of the Turkish police detained Oktar and over 160 of his associates on charges including forming a criminal enterprise, financial fraud and sexual abuse.
 Other charges Oktar faces range from sexual intercourse with minors and kidnapping children to holding people captive, political and military espionage, money laundering and torture.
 According to the Istanbul chief prosecutor's office, Oktar was apprehended while attempting to run away from the arresting police officers.

 On 19 July 2018, Adnan Oktar was remanded into custody pending trial along with 168 of his associates.
 In addition, after Oktar's initial arrest, over 45 people from over six countries, including two children, have pressed charges against him.
+Multiple "kittens" alleged in their statements to police that they were beaten, subjected to physical abuse, and forced to have sexual intercourse with Oktar.
 When asked why he was arrested before being questioned by the police, Oktar stated: "It's a British plot."

 On 19 July 2019, an Istanbul high court approved the indictment of Oktar for the charges.
 The first hearing was scheduled for 17 September in Silivri Prison.